FeedFoodie/feedfoodie.github.io/index.md

 3. Do not take credit or make a profit from our work.
 Our translations can be read for FREE, with NO ADS.
 We DO NOT ask for donations.

+4. Enjoy reading from what is probably the simplest looking translator's website, because minimalist themes are awesome.

 ## Subscribe to our Series Specific RSS Feeds!

 <p class="feed-subscribe">